talhaimtiaz09/talhaimtiaz09/README.md

 ## 📫 Let's Connect!

 I'm always open to new opportunities and collaborations.
-If you'd like to get in touch, feel free to reach out to me via email at [your email] or connect with me on [LinkedIn](https://www.linkedin.com/in/talha-imtiaz342/)
+If you'd like to get in touch, feel free to reach out to me via email at talha.imtiaz.dev@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/talha-imtiaz342/)

 Thanks for stopping by! 😀